Skip to main content

 FieldTypeDefaultDescription

-privilege_requiredboolfalseWhether elevated privileges are needed
+privilege_requiredbool | strfalseWhether elevated privileges are needed.

-mitre_attacklist[str][]MITRE ATT&CK technique IDs
+mitre_attacklist[str][]MITRE ATT&CK technique IDs.

 #

-Place your module in agent_modules/:
+Place your module in a subdirectory of agent_modules/:

 1